-Deposition of salts and minerals inside kidneys results in kidney stones.
+The deposition of salts and minerals inside the kidneys results in kidney stones.
 Other terms for kidney stones are renal calculi, urolithiasis, and nephrolithiasis.
 Kidney stone formation may be faster with a higher concentration of urine.
-The higher urine concentration causes crystallisation of salts and minerals and subsequent sticking together of these crystals to form kidney stones.
+The higher urine concentration causes the crystallisation of salts and minerals and the subsequent sticking together of these crystals to form kidney stones.
 Kidney stones are treatable with timely diagnosis and treatment.
+BLK-Max Hospital is one of the best Kidney Stones Treatment hospitals in Delhi.

 Types of Kidney Stones